Share Prices & Company Research

 In 2020 Nick became an Equity Partner of the firm and is a member of both the Main and Executive Boards.

 James is based at the firm’s Leeds Head Office and has responsibility for investment management and research as well as sponsoring and leading business change across the firm.
-He joined Redmayne Bentley from KPMG, where he was Head of Equity Research in their investment advisory division and advised large corporate pension schemes on their asset allocation.
+He joined Redmayne Bentley from KPMG, where he was Head of Equity Research in its investment advisory division and advised large corporate pension schemes on their asset allocation.

 Before joining KPMG, James, a Chartered Wealth Manager, spent nearly seven years as a UK Equity Manager for the West Yorkshire Pension Fund, managing around £500m of UK equities.
 James spent the formative part of his private client investment management career with Rathbone Investment Management.

 James has an MBA with Distinction from the University of Leeds.
-He is a Chartered Fellow of the Chartered Institute for Securities and Investment with over 19 years of institutional and private client investment management experience.
+He is a Chartered Fellow of the Chartered Institute for Securities and Investment with over 20 years of institutional and private client investment management experience.

 Paul joined the firm in 2014 as Financial Controller, having worked at one of the UK’s largest financial advisory groups.
 He is a Chartered Management Accountant and has spent his entire career working within the financial services industry.